 Transferring out of Engineering

 - Application guidelines: Students interested in staying at Rutgers, but transferring out of Engineering should be aware that there are specific course, application timelines, GPA, and credit restrictions when transferring to specific schools.
 Review carefully the requirements, deadlines, and application for school-to-school transfer for specific schools at Rutgers.
-To transfer into SAS include (but not limited to): having completed Expository Writing* (from Rutgers only) with at least a C (or via AP credit) and having a 2.0 cumulative gpa, and 2 years of language in high school (or college equivalent).
+Requirements to transfer into SAS include (but not limited to): having completed Expository Writing* (from Rutgers only) with at least a C (or via AP credit), having a 2.0 cumulative gpa, and 2 years of language in high school (or college equivalent).
 If you have taken writing courses outside of RU SAS will not accept them as Expository Writing.
 If you are actively pursuing writing courses, but have not reached Expository Writing, contact SAS to find out your options of transferring to SAS before completing Expository Writing (see email address below in #3).

 - Non-engineering Program: If you intend to transfer to another school within Rutgers, you must request permission for enrollment in a Non-engineering program by submission of a non-engineering form.
 This permission allows you to enroll in non-engineering courses for one semester only and your major will be changed to Non-Engineering (001) until you transfer out.
 This must be followed by submitting an official school-to-school transfer application.
 During the non-engineering semester, you are not permitted to take any engineering coursework.
 Additionally, students who are on probation and want to transfer out cannot take any STEM classes in their non-engineering semester.

 If you do poorly during the non-engineering semester, and if your cumulative gpa is below 2.0, you will be denied transfer and will be dismissed from the SoE and Rutgers University, see Non-Engineering Dismissal.
 It is necessary to make sure that you have taken all off the appropriate steps for transferring.